How to talk to your parents about aged care

 Give options rather than advice

 It is important that you convey to your parents a desire to help them rather than make decisions for them.
 Ask questions and offer several solutions when possible.
+If you're not sure what is available, you can speak to a health professional on the Bupa Aged Care Support Line to discuss options.
 It can be helpful to ask if there are any responsibilities they would like you or someone else to take over, such as home maintenance or paying of bills.

 Above all, remember to show your parents respect.
 Approach them as partners in the discussion and ensure they feel comfortable enough to participate in all decision-making.
 Use open-ended questions and remember to really listen to not only what your parents want, but also what they are feeling.
 Try to keep conversations relaxed, and remember it’s okay if you do not reach any concrete decisions during the first conversation.